Permaculture Bootcamp

 We spend our days gardening and building stuff to our standards.
 In the winter we heat our buildings with rocket mass heaters (we have more than a dozen).
 We are the host for the annual "Permaculture Technology Jamboree" - and in a way, the bootcamp builds those same things all year.
 We even get quite a few experts stopping by from time-to-time.

 We have a different way we do things.
 Our gardens feature a lot of hugelkultur.
-The homes we build are made of logs and mud ( zero cement, zero paint and zero glue).
+We focus on natural building. (zero cement, zero paint and zero glue).

 People come to hang out in the bootcamp for a week or two to immerse themselves in this form of living.
 Some come for months.
-Some come for years.
+Some stay for years.

 Let's make sure you are in the right place: